Dolphin Eco Tour Oahu

 First off, Dolphins and You works to instill an appreciation for dolphins and Hawaii’s wildlife in all of its guests.
 From the education video played on the bus to the guide briefing before jumping in the water, the Dolphins and You crew shares facts about dolphins and other wildlife.

-Dolphins and You also has a number of rules in place while swimming with dolphins.
+Dolphins and You also has a number of rules in place while watching dolphins.
 These are the most important steps that are taken to make sure the dolphins are comfortable and receive as little disturbance from the encounter as possible.
 The rules include no splashing or yelling, no diving down on the dolphins, no chasing the dolphins, and no touching the dolphins.

 Lastly, the whole crew picks up any and all trash while out at sea.
 They collect anything from plastic waste to huge masses of marine netting, and the trained free diving crew often swims down into the deep sea to retrieve dropped items so that they do not become marine debris.
 The tour also offers eco-friendly products for purchase.